Tuning a 1B classifier

 The final conditions:

-Classifier Before After
+| Classifier | Before | After |

-Source code “the file contains source code” “the content is programming language source code with functions, classes, or imports”
+| Source code | “the file contains source code” | “the content is programming language source code with functions, classes, or imports” |

-Test code “the file contains test code or test configuration” “the file contains test methods that verify expected behavior”
+| Test code | “the file contains test code or test configuration” | “the file contains test methods that verify expected behavior” |

-Naming “involves naming a new repo, tool, or project” “the user is choosing a name for a new repo, tool, or project”
+| Naming | “involves naming a new repo, tool, or project” | “the user is choosing a name for a new repo, tool, or project” |

 The 30/30 score reflects both condition tuning and fixture selection.
 Trial 9’s first run scored 28/30 with tuned conditions against harder negatives.
 The final 30/30 required replacing ambiguous negatives with unambiguous ones.
 Both changes contributed.
 A changelog mentioning “beta program” and “dashboard” is ambiguous to a model that associates software vocabulary with source code.
-A lunch order note is not.
+A lunch order is not.

 Limits

-These findings are from one model (gemma3:1b) at default generation parameters, on a 30-fixture evaluation set, for well-separated categories.
+These findings derive from one model (gemma3:1b) at default generation parameters, on a 30-fixture evaluation set, for well-separated categories.
 Whether the three failure modes — parenthetical clauses, example lists, negation framing — transfer to other small models is untested.
 The categories classified here have clear structural markers.
 Finer distinctions — refactoring versus new feature, for instance — may not yield to vocabulary tuning alone.

 What the nine trials demonstrate: for gemma3:1b on this task, the gap between 50% and 100% was not the model’s discrimination ability.
 It was mine — in choosing the words.